mnathuw/CRAMS/README.md

 - **Car Search**: Easily search for available cars based on various criteria like VIN and location.
 - **Vehicle Management**: Car dealers can add and remove vehicles from the system, including uploading photos and specifying features.
 - **Car Rental**: Customers can rent cars directly through the platform with a simple, secure booking process.
 Payment can be made via debit/credit card or PayPal.
-- **Order Tracking**: Keep track of car rental orders and their statuses, including pending and completed rentals.
+- **Order Tracking**: Keep track of car rental orders and their statuses.
 - **Reports**: Generate detailed reports on vehicle availability, rental orders, and earnings for car dealers.
 - **Contact Form**: Guests can contact the platform through a contact form for inquiries or support.